 Examples of Potential Projects and Activities

-Advancing Medicare & Medicaid Integration seeks to support states in their work to achieve meaningful improvements in Medicare and Medicaid integration — measured by the degree of integration achieved and/or the share of the dual-eligible population impacted.
+Advancing Medicare & Medicaid Integration seeks to support states in their work to achieve meaningful improvements and advance the state toward full Medicare and Medicaid integration — measured by the degree of integration achieved and/or the share of the dual-eligible population impacted.

 - Model implementation.
-States seeking to implement larger-scale shifts in care delivery might use this initiative to aid in the creation of Medicaid managed long-term services and supports programs that align with Dual Eligible Special Needs Plans (D-SNPs), develop direct capitation contracts where D-SNPs cover Medicaid benefits, or design new demonstration programs under CMS’ Financial Alignment Initiative or new state-specific demonstration models.
+States might use this initiative to aid in the creation of Medicaid managed long-term services and supports programs that align with Dual Eligible Special Needs Plans (D-SNPs) or develop direct capitation contracts where D-SNPs cover Medicaid benefits.

 - Evaluation and improvement.
-In states currently operating integrated Medicare-Medicaid programs, initiative support could be used to evaluate model effectiveness using quantitative and qualitative measures or refine program policies or operations based on evaluation findings.
+In states currently operating integrated Medicare-Medicaid programs, initiative support could be used to evaluate model effectiveness using quantitative and qualitative measures or refine program policies or operations based on evaluation findings to support states’ efforts to implement fully integrated D-SNP programs.

 - Outreach and education.
 Stakeholder engagement is a crucial component of integrated care programs.
-Initiative support could be used to conduct surveys or focus groups, hold listening sessions or townhalls, or develop other communication tools.
+Initiative support could be used to conduct surveys or focus groups, hold listening sessions or townhalls, or develop other communication tools that will be used to inform and address state policy goals and will have long-term impact.
 Support could also be used to conduct outreach and education for beneficiaries and providers around the value of integration using websites, marketing materials, or community events.

 - Data analytics.
 Improvements in data analytic capabilities can benefit new or established integrated care programs.
 Initiative support could be used to build information technology infrastructure, contract with consulting services, expand staffing, or connect health plans or providers to health information exchanges.
 Support also can be used for quantitative analyses of Medicare and Medicaid data to better understand characteristics of dual-eligible populations or their patterns for service use or costs of care.